-The city stretching between the continents; the city hosted the empires, emperors, and sultans; the city always nominee to be the world’s capital city.
+The city stretched between the continents; the city hosted the empires, emperors, and sultans; the city was always nominated to be the world’s capital city.
 They call it chaos; we call it home…

 The most popular shopping area of Taksim buzzes with life and entertainment.
 And the serene beauty of the Bosphorus, Princes Islands, and parks bring a touch of peace to the otherwise chaotic metropolis.
 Istanbul is the largest city in Turkey, forming its economic, cultural, and historical heart.

 The population is always growing.
 The city is at the center of the second-largest urban area in Europe and among the world’s largest cities by population within city limits.